This article was written by Taylor.

 The seventeen-year-old Victoria Eugenie first met her future husband, the nineteen-year-old King Alfonso XIII of Spain in 1905, during the King’s tour of Europe in search of a bride, at a dinner gathering at Buckingham Palace.
 It was rumoured that Alfonso had Victoria Eugenie’s cousin, Princess Patricia of Connaught, in mind, but that rumour went straight out the window when Alfonso set his eyes on Victoria Eugenie.
 This was no loss for Patricia since she made it evidently clear that she was not marrying the lustful Alfonso.

 The possible union of Victoria Eugenie and Alfonso was controversial from the start.
 Their personalities were complete opposites.
 Alfonso was fiery and passionate while Victoria Eugenie was shy.
 Then there was the possibility that Victoria Eugenie was a carrier of the dreaded haemophilia disease.
 Her mother was a haemophiliac carrier, and one of her brothers was a haemophiliac.
 Alfonso’s advisors had warned him several times about this possibility, but Alfonso pushed their concerns aside.
 He couldn’t understand why the healthy and beautiful Victoria Eugenie could carry such a disease.
 Then there was the religion conversation issue.
 Some from the Spanish side of the fence were not extremely thrilled about having a queen with a Protestant upbringing on their throne.
 Those on the English side did not want one of their own to be associated with Rome.
-People’s heated discussions about the religion conversation issue was not an easy for Victoria Eugenie to deal with.
+People’s heated discussions about the religion conversation issue were not easy for Victoria Eugenie to deal with.
 In fact, it made her spirits low for a while.

 For the next several months after their second meeting, Victoria Eugenie and Alfonso exchanged letters and postcards (both written in French) frequently.
 During this time, Victoria Eugenie began to focus on learning Spanish, which was quite a challenging task for her.
 Once the engagement was announced, Victoria Eugenie arrived in Spain, and she converted to the Catholic faith on 5 March 1906 at the Miramar Palace in Basque Country, the northern region of Spain.
 She also gave up her rights to the British throne.